Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 Pittsburgh Stats and Trends

-- The Panthers have been favored by 6 points or more six times this season and are 4-2 ATS in those games.
+- Pittsburgh has played nine games, with seven wins against the spread.

+- This season, the Panthers have an against the spread record of 4-2 in their six games as a favorite of 6 points or more.

-- Pittsburgh's games this year have eclipsed the over/under in 77.8% of its opportunities (seven times in nine games with a set point total).
+- Pittsburgh's games this year have hit the over on seven of nine set point totals (77.8%).

-- Pittsburgh is 5-2 against the spread and 5-2 overall in games when it puts up more than 33.4 points.
+- When Pittsburgh puts up more than 33.4 points, it is 5-2 against the spread and 5-2 overall.

-- In games that Pittsburgh piles up more than 421.2 yards, the team is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall when the team picks up over 421.2 yards.

 - The Panthers have 10 giveaways this season, while the Tar Heels have 12 takeaways .